 If you’re looking for the ultimate in relaxation, many of our larger resorts feature onsite spas and well-being centres, with friendly and professional staff.

 The private ownership of units and suites at some of the condominiums have blurred the line a bit between the traditional resort and vacation rentals (which are typically offered for rent by the owners).
 Rooms at many such sites are individually owned, yet the complex has front desk and concierge that’s staffed full-time.
 Due to the limited or non-existent housekeeping and room services, rates at these locations are often a bit more economical.

 The vacation villa rental category includes everything from luxury mansions to partitioned guest houses.
-These options are fully furnished (often with equipped kitchens), however, they tpically lack the room service and housekeeping that is the norm with hotels and resorts.
+These options are fully furnished (often with equipped kitchens), however, they tpically lack the room service and housekeeping that is the norm with luxury hotels and resorts.
 On the upside, there's usually more space and privacy.

 Providenciales supports the vast majority of vacation rentals, however, the majority of the accommodations on the islands other than Providenciales are some type of rental villa or guest house.

 On Providenciales, there’s a wide range of coasts and neighbourhoods.
 Some offer amazing beaches and others feature an exquisite view.
 For transport and driving information, it’s best to be aware of the island’s layout, so check out the Providenciales Areas and Districts map.

 Amenities and style of course differ widely, yet the popular accommodations typically feature a wide array of perks, including complimentary use of snorkelling and water sports equipment, bicycles, BBQ grills and more.

 Another advantage of most vacation villa rentals is the full-size and properly equipped kitchen, which is typically far superior to the kitchenette found in some hotel suites.
 It’s also possible to arrange for a caterer or concierge service to stock a villa with groceries.